Expat Exchange

 We asked people if there is a lot of crime.
 They answered:

 "Crime is a problem in Lebanon, with reports of theft, burglary, and other criminal activities occurring in both urban and rural areas.
 The country has seen an increase in organized crime, including drug trafficking, money laundering, and human trafficking.
 In addition, there have been reports of violence and terrorism in some parts of the country.
-The government has taken steps to address the issue, including increasing security forces and implementing tougher laws," wrote a member in Lebanon.
+The government has taken steps to address the issue, including increasing security forces and implementing tougher laws," remarked one expat living in Lebanon.

 Is there a lot of diversity?
 Are people in Lebanon accepting of differences?